Ankita-Patel1710/Mini-Project/README.md

 # Mini-Project
-A minor project on image classification using the SVM algorithm
+Image Classification using the SVM Algorithm